Soft Tissue Sarcoma in Dogs

 Key Takeaways

-• Dogs with low-grade soft tissue sarcoma can live three years after complete surgical removal.
-High-grade STS generally has a shorter survival time.
+- Dogs with low-grade soft tissue sarcoma can live three years after complete surgical removal.
+High-grade soft tissue sarcoma generally has a shorter survival time.

-• The symptoms of soft tissue sarcoma in dogs include a visible mass, pain, trouble walking for tumors on limbs, trouble eating for tumors in the mouth, vomiting, weight loss, and lack of energy.
+- The symptoms of soft tissue sarcoma in dogs include a visible mass, pain, trouble walking for tumors on limbs, trouble eating if tumors are in the mouth, vomiting, weight loss, and lack of energy.

 Where Soft Tissue Sarcoma in Dogs Occurs

-Soft tissue sarcoma, commonly abbreviated STS, is a broad term for a group of tumors that occur in soft and connective tissues.1,2
+Soft tissue sarcoma, commonly abbreviated STS, is a broad term for tumors in soft and connective tissues.1,2

-There are many different soft tissues and connective tissues in your dog’s body.
+Your dog’s body has many different soft and connective tissues.
 Some examples include:1,2

 Soft tissue sarcoma can start as a single isolated tumor almost anywhere because soft and connective tissues are found throughout the body.3 Tumors are frequently given more specific names based on where the tumor started.
 Some examples include:1,3,4